cpp-best-practices/cppbestpractices/02-Use_the_Tools_Available.md

 If you have an open source, publicly-hosted project on GitHub:

- * go enable Travis Ci and AppVeyor integration right now.
+ * go enable Travis CI and AppVeyor integration right now.
 We'll wait for you to come back.
 For a simple example of how to enable it for your C++ CMake-based application, see here: https://github.com/ChaiScript/ChaiScript/blob/master/.travis.yml
  * enable one of the coverage tools listed below (Codecov or Coveralls)
  * enable [Coverity Scan](https://scan.coverity.com)